Central African Republic

 Recommendations for Action

-- CAR should put in place a monitoring and an information management capacity to support systematic collection of data and reporting, disaggregating anti-personnel (AP) mines, including of an improvised nature, from other explosive devices.
+CAR should pursue efforts to establish a national monitoring and information management capacity to support systematic collection of data and reporting, disaggregating AP mines, including those of an improvised nature, from other explosive devices.
+An improvised anti-vehicle (AV) mine sensitive enough to be detonated by a person should be recorded as an improvised AP mine.